Transfer Mentoring Program

 Feeling overwhelmed coming to Fredonia?
 There is a transfer student who knows what you are going through and is here to help you.

 The Transfer Mentorship Program is here to assist Transfer Students with their transition to Fredonia!
 The program aims to pair incoming transfer students with current transfer students to provide guidance, knowledge, and support with their academic and social needs.
 Mentors will be a point-of-contact through personal emails and will encourage their mentees to attend events and meetings throughout the Fall and Spring semesters.
 Our goal is to provide new transfer students with the resources to comfortably adjust and immerse themselves in the campus community!

 Below you will see the steps (in order) to request and receive a Transfer Student Mentor:

-If you missed the survey deadline and would still like to receive a student mentor, please contact the Transfer Student Advisor, Joshua Croxton, and request a mentor.
+If you missed the survey deadline or would like to change your answer and would like to receive a student mentor, please contact the Transfer Student Advisor, Joshua.Croxton@fredonia.edu

 Being a mentee comes with great opportunities.
 You can ask for help as soon as you get here!
 Whether you’re unsure of where your classes are or which clubs to join, there is someone who is willing to help.
 You’ll receive weekly emails from your mentor with both academic and social updates.
 This allows you to stay in the loop on what Fredonia's many clubs are offering.
 When the semester is over, you’ll have another familiar face to make Fredonia feel like home.